yux-m/FlashSale/README.md

 3. Update on database:
     - Send message to queue and wait for processing, where OrderService will update product stock in database when creating new order.

-<h3 align="center"> Improvements made during development </h3>

-Improvements have already been included in structure charts in above section.
-In this section, I will discuss about the results of these modifications.

 ### Improvements & Load Tests